cfarkas/annotate_my_genomes/README.md

 Running the basic pipeline as follows (as example for mouse, using 20 threads):
 ```
 mkdir output1
-./annotate-my-genomes -a /path/to/stringtie.gtf -r /path/to/mm10.gtf -g /path/to/mm10.fa -c gawn_config.sh -t 20 -o /path/to/output1
+./annotate-my-genomes -a /path/to/stringtie.gtf -r /path/to/mm10.gtf -g /path/to/mm10.fa -c /path/to/gawn_config.sh -t 20 -o /path/to/output1
 ```
 will output inside output1 folder:
 ```